You can use the Xray's Test Case Importer to import Tests from a CSV or JSON source file.

 The project to which the test will be imported can be defined for each test in a field.
 The fields "Project Key" or "Project Id" can be used for this.

 If no project field is mapped or when the value in this field is empty, the project selected in the Setup step will be the one where these tests will be imported into.

-The value of the respective field should hold the issue key for the required issue to link to the test.
+The field is a list field and the value of the respective field should hold a list the issue keys of the issues to link to the test.